arcticleo/reso_syndication_legacy/README.md

-# Rets
+# RetsSyndication

+rets_syndication
+Michael Edlund, 2013

-This gem provides data models and database structure based on the RETS syndication format for exchange of real estate listing data, as defined by the Real Estate Standards Organization.
+The rets_syndication gem provides models based on the RETS syndication format for exchange of real estate listing data, as defined by the Real Estate Standards Organization.

 Read more here:
 http://www.reso.org/schemas-for-syndication